iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/cloud-8-skate-angular/src/assets/site-content/more.md

 # More Info

-Find out more info for Toronto related skate information If you are looking for more info on _Cloud8Skate_ you can checkout our [FAQ](https://cloud8skate.com/faq).
+Find out more info for Toronto related skate information If you are looking for more info on _Cloud8Skate_ you can checkout our [FAQ page](https://cloud8skate.com/faq).

 ### Places